-A unit with a Demoralize-2 marker is affected as follows:
+A unit with a Demoralize-2 marker is also affected as follows:

-- It may not entrench. - Demoralized units (active or inactive) belonging to the attacker may not contribute in any way to the achievement of a flank attack bonus. - Its Combat value when attacking is 1.
-(Exception: A demoralize-2 unit with a Combat value of 1 or 1⁄2 has a Combat value of 1⁄2 when attacking.)
-The unit's Combat value when defending is normal. - Its Artillery value is 0 in both attack and defense. - It may not be selected to participate in a grand assault. - If a hex being attacked contains any units with Demoralize-2 markers, the defender may have to subtract 1 from his combat die roll (see 7.4).
+- Its Combat value when attacking is 1.
+(Exception: A demoralize-2 unit with a Combat value of 1 or 1⁄2 has a Combat value of 1⁄2 when attack-ing.)
+The unit's Combat value when defending is normal. - If a hex being attacked contains any units with Demoralize-2 markers, the defender may have to subtract 1 from his combat die roll (see 7.4).